Postdoctoral Appointee - Component Science and Mechanics

 Job DescriptionThis postdoctoral position is a temporary position for up to one year, which may be renewed at Sandia's discretion up to five additional years.
 The PhD must have been conferred within five years prior to employment.
 Individuals in postdoctoral positions may bid on regular Sandia positions as internal candidates, and in some cases may be converted to regular career positions during their term if warranted by ongoing operational needs, continuing availability of funds, and satisfactory job performance. : Are you passionate about your work and dream of utilizing state-of-the-art facilities to explore solutions?
-Do you want to join a dynamic team that solves significant issues for our nation’s security?
+Join a diverse team that solves significant issues for our nation’s security!
 You could be the postdoctoral appointee the Component Science and Mechanics Department is seeking to work on research projects in the field of nonlinear structural dynamics.
-You will collaborate with a diverse and broad class of professionals including mechanical engineers, analysts, experimentalists, mathematicians and computer scientists to develop new methodologies and algorithms to analyze and understand the complex vibration response of large-scale, nonlinear engineering structures.
-On any given day, you may be called on to: + Use high performance computing platforms to solve high dimensional, nonlinear finite element models using implicit and explicit solvers. + Research advanced topics in nonlinear structural dynamics for both conservative and non-conservative dynamical systems. + Apply nonlinear normal mode theory to develop advanced numerical algorithms that predict nonlinear solutions using techniques such as path-following, multi-harmonic balance, and/or shooting methods. + Investigate ways to integrate numerical methods into finite element software by partnering with code development teams. + Work closely with the Experimental Structural Dynamics Department to develop new test methodologies to measure nonlinear modal responses. + Present novel developments both internally and externally at various meetings, seminars and conferences.
-Are you ready for your next challenge?
-Join our team and achieve your goals while making a difference.
+You will collaborate with a diverse and broad class of professionals including mechanical engineers, analysts, experimentalists, mathematicians and computer scientists to develop new methodologies and algorithms to analyze and understand the nonlinear dynamical response of engineering structures under complex loading conditions.
+On any given day, you may be called on to: + Use high performance computing platforms and massively parallel finite element software to simulate nonlinear structures. + Develop new numerical algorithms to solve dynamical systems + Investigate model order reduction strategies to enable efficient simulations of large-scale engineering models. + Work closely with the experimental engineers to develop test plans to validate new theories and/or predictions from numerical models. + Present novel developments both internally and externally at various meetings, seminars, and conferences.
+Join our team and achieve your goals while making a difference!

-+ Ph.D. conferred within the last 5 years in Mechanical Engineering, Applied Mechanics, Engineering Mechanics, Aerospace Engineering, Civil Engineering, Applied Mathematics, Computational Mathematics or other related fields of science and engineering. + Strong background in nonlinear structural dynamics and vibrations, including numerical methods, finite element analysis, and modal analysis. + Experience with nonlinear normal mode theory and demonstrated use to characterize and understand behavior of nonlinear dynamical systems + Record of publication and innovation, as evidenced by peer-reviewed journals and external presentations at appropriate scientific conferences + Ability to obtain and maintain a DOE Q security clearance
++ Ph.D. conferred within the last 5 years in Mechanical Engineering, Applied Mechanics, Engineering Mechanics, or other related fields + Experience in structural mechanics and dynamics + Experience in computer programming + Record of publication and innovation, as evidenced by peer-reviewed journals and external presentations at appropriate scientific conferences + Ability to obtain and maintain a DOE Q security clearance

-+ Experience with development and implementation of numerical methods to solve nonlinear dynamical systems. + Excellent computer programming and code development skills. + Knowledge of experimental techniques for vibration testing and modal analysis. + Strong verbal, written and interpersonal communication skills + Ability to work independently and to integrate effectively into a dynamic and diverse multidisciplinary team
++ Experience with development and implementation of numerical methods, and model order reduction methods + Research experience with nonlinear dynamical systems + Knowledge in contact mechanics and associated numerical algorithms + Knowledge of vibration testing and modal analysis + Ability to work independently

 Sandia National Laboratories is the nation’s premier science and engineering lab for national security and technology innovation, with teams of specialists focused on cutting-edge work in a broad array of areas.
 Some of the main reasons we love our jobs: + Challenging work withamazingimpact that contributes to security, peace, and freedom worldwide + Extraordinary co-workers + Some of the best tools, equipment, and research facilities in the world + Career advancement and enrichment opportunities + Flexible schedules, generous vacations,strongmedical and other benefits, competitive 401k, learning opportunities, relocation assistance and amenities aimed at creating a solid work/life balance* _World-changing technologies.
 Life-changing careers._ Learn more about Sandia at: http://www.sandia.gov *These benefits vary by job classification.